Skip to main content

 Why It Exists

 The building code exists because buildings affect people’s safety in ways that aren’t always visible.
 A wall that looks fine from the outside might be under-engineered for the loads it carries.
-Insulation installed incorrectly can cause moisture problems that take years to show up.
-Electrical work done without proper protection creates fire risk that nobody sees coming.
+Insulation installed incorrectly can cause moisture problems that take years to surface.

 Before building codes, construction quality was largely a matter of individual contractor skill and client trust.
 The code created a consistent baseline so that anyone buying or occupying a building in BC could have reasonable confidence it was safe and fit for purpose.
 It also protects you as a homeowner from decisions your contractor might make that prioritize speed or cost over long-term performance.

-It is not bureaucracy for its own sake.
-Most of what’s in the code exists because something went wrong somewhere, often more than once, and the standard was written to prevent it from happening again.
+It’s worth saying plainly: this isn’t bureaucracy for its own sake.
+Most of what’s in the code exists because something went wrong somewhere, often more than once, and a standard was written to stop it happening again.

 What the BC Building Code Actually Covers